 - Bank fees can be deductible if the account is used for business, including the receipt of your wages.

-- If you are required to work from home, then costs of consumables such as electricity, etc. is deductible on a proportional basis.
+- If you are required to work from home, then the costs of consumables such as electricity, etc. are deductible on a proportional basis.
 For people who work from home, the proportional costs of rent can be deductible for a dedicated office in what is a larger property than you would have normally rented.
-Caution, though, if claiming home expenses on your principal place of residence as this would decrease the tax-free component on a sale and could trigger proportional land tax.
+Caution, though, if claiming home expenses on your principal place of residence as this would decrease the tax-free component on a sale and could trigger the proportional land tax.

 - Laptops and tablets used in work-related activities which, depending on costs, may be deductible in the year of purchase.